 To illustrate and compare the difference between the complexity and optimality of the exact and conservative formulations in Theorems \ref{thm:nonconservative} and \ref{thm:final_formulation}, we consider the following second-order linear system models:

 with four other models that are similarly defined as above with the following modifications:

-The controlled input is bounded by $ -2\leq u(k)\leq2$ and the uncertain variables for all $i=1,\cdots,5$ are also bounded by $0\leq x_i(0)\leq1$, $1\leq y_i(0)\leq2$, $-0.1\leq d_i(k)\leq0.1$, $-0.01\leq w_i(k)\leq0.01$ and $-0.01\leq v_i(k)\leq0.01$. \\
+The controlled input is bounded by {{$ -2\leq u(k)\leq2$}} and the uncertain variables for all $i=1,\cdots,5$ are also bounded by $0\leq x_i(0)\leq1$, $1\leq y_i(0)\leq2$, $-0.1\leq d_i(k)\leq0.1$, $-0.01\leq w_i(k)\leq0.01$ and $-0.01\leq v_i(k)\leq0.01$. \\

 In this example, we choose the 1-norm, $\infty$-norm and 2-norm as objective functions with $T=2$ and $\epsilon=0.01$.
 The optimal objective values and computation times\footnote{All the examples are implemented on a 3.1 GHz machine with 8 GB of memory running MacOS.
-For the implementation of proposed approach, we utilized Yalmip \cite{YALMIP} and Gurobi \cite{gurobi} in the MATLAB environment.} for the exact formulation (cf. Theorem \ref{thm:nonconservative}) with and without pair elimination (i.e., \eqref{eq:exact} or \eqref{eq:exact}+\eqref{eq:Pelim}) as well as the conservative formulation \eqref{eq:pcdid} (cf. Thoerem \ref{thm:nonconservative}) are shown in Table \ref{table:numerical}.
-Note that the depicted computation time for \eqref{eq:exact}+\eqref{eq:Pelim} is the combined sum of the all optimization routines, where we found that four model pairs are eliminated based on the infeasibility of \eqref{eq:Pelim}.
+For the implementation of proposed approach, we utilized Yalmip \cite{YALMIP} and Gurobi \cite{gurobi} in the MATLAB environment.} for the exact formulation (cf. Theorem \ref{thm:nonconservative}) with and without pair elimination (i.e., \eqref{eq:exact} or \eqref{eq:exact}+\eqref{eq:Pelim}) as well as the conservative formulation \eqref{eq:pcdid} (cf. Theorem \ref{thm:nonconservative}) are shown in Table \ref{table:numerical}.
+Note that the depicted computation time for \eqref{eq:exact}+\eqref{eq:Pelim} is the combined sum of the all optimization routines, where we found that { Model $5$ can be} eliminated based on the infeasibility of \eqref{eq:Pelim}.